Saving for your child’s future just got easier — thanks to the SECURE 2.0 Act

 The Setting Every Community Up for Retirement Enhancement 2.0 Act of 2022 (SECURE 2.0), which was signed into law on Dec.
 29, 2022, contains more than 90 provisions designed to strengthen the retirement savings system by extending and expanding savings opportunities and easing administrative requirements.
 The effective dates vary greatly, with some provisions effective immediately, while others are deferred several years into the future.

-Prior to the effective date of this provision, funds withdrawn from a 529 are required to be used for qualified education expenses; otherwise, taxes and penalties could be owed.
-Even if the withdrawn amount qualifies for a penalty exception (for example, your student earned a scholarship), you would still owe taxes on the earnings portion of the withdrawal.
+Funds withdrawn from a 529 are required to be used for qualified education expenses; otherwise, taxes and penalties could be owed.
+Even if the withdrawn amount qualifies for a penalty exception (for example, your student earned a scholarship), you still owe taxes on the earnings portion of the withdrawal.

 While the enhanced flexibility is favorable, we have several questions about how this provision works.
 For example, one of the eligibility requirements is the account must have been opened for at least 15 years prior to taking the distribution (to be rolled over); however, it’s unclear whether the account must be opened and maintained for the 529 beneficiary for at least 15 years.
 We are awaiting further regulatory guidance on this matter.